Open Bible Data Home About News OET Key

 BrTrAnd upon their borders between the projections were lions, and oxen, and cherubs: and on the projections, even so above, and also below were the places of lions and oxen, hanging work.

-ULTAnd he made the two of the capitals to give on the heads of the pillars, casting of bronze.
-Five cubits was the height of the one capital and five cubits was the height of the second capital.
+ULTAnd he made two capitals to put on the heads of the pillars, casting of bronze.
+Five cubits was the height of one capital, and five cubits was the height of the second capital.

-USTHe also made two gleaming bronze tops to be put on top of the pillars.
-Each top was two and one-third meters tall.
+USTHiram made decorative tops for each of the pillars.
+He cast them in bronze.
+Each top was two and one quarter meters tall.

-BSBHe also made two capitals of cast bronze to set on top of the pillars, [each] capital five cubits high
+BSBHe also made two capitals of cast bronze to set on top of the pillars, [each] capital five cubits high.[fn]

 OEBAnd he made two capitals of molten brass, to set upon the tops of the pillars: the height of the one capital was five cubits, and the height of the other capital was five cubits.